The Dr. Karen Mann Catalyst Grant in Medical Education Research

 Applicable to projects of one or two years.

-Budget and justification must be provided in a one-page outline.
-Please refer to budgetary guidelines appended to the application form.
+Budget and justification must be provided.
+Please refer to budget guidelines.

 The presentation and publication of research findings is expected.
 The financial support of "The Royal College of Physicians and Surgeons of Canada" must be acknowledged in all publications resulting from this grant.